-Peppermint is currently one of the most economically important aromatic and medicinal crops produced in the U.S., which is currently the world largest producer.
-The state of Oregon alone generates roughly 2.1 million pounds of the herb worth $48 million USD annually.
+Peppermint is currently one of the most economically important aromatic and medicinal crops produced in the U.S., which is the world largest producer.
+The state of Oregon alone generates roughly 2.1 million pounds of the herb worth $48 million annually.
 The leaves and oil alike are used in both herbal medicine and food products.
 Parts of southern Europe and central Asia also produce peppermint, though their markets are smaller.

 Other Uses of Peppermint